|Black Ink: Monocolour Drawings on Washi ||ADD TO CART|

 |Water Media on Washi||ADD TO CART|

 The receptive surface of washi provides the most luxurious hospitality for many media.
-In this special course you will experiment with ink, watercolour, gouache, or acrylic—and go with the flow!
+You will see just how graciously it welcomes ink, watercolour, gouache, or acrylic and warmly accommodates a wide range of creative expression.

 Helen starts the workshop with ink markings on washi; then layers of other water media are added or used on separate sheets of paper.
 Once a number of such papers have been created and dried, you will use “viewfinders”—simple pieces of cardboard that can be arranged in a square or rectangle to identify parts of them that are the most pleasing.
-These sections will then be cut and collaged onto either canvases or thick St-Armand paper to make a number of final pieces.
+These sections will then be cut and collaged onto a more rigid substrate to make a number of final pieces.
 Other sections can be used for further collages and experimentation that can take place at home.

-The interaction of the brilliant range of the acrylic colours with the receptivity, absorption, and luminosity of washi is the focus of this workshop.
-It’s with our resident artist, Lorraine Pritchard, whose many years of vigorous testing of the limits of washi and knowledge of its properties, will give added depth and authenticity to the course.
+The most dynamic results occur when two different things interact, enrich and change each other, and produce something new that’s better than either alone.
+Think of when Ravi Shankar met Yuhudi Mehuhin to make the ground-breaking music on “East meets West”.
+That’s exactly what happens when the brilliant range of acrylic colours meet the receptivity, absorption, and luminosity of washi.
+This workshop has been created by our resident artist, Lorraine Pritchard, whose many years of vigorous testing of the limits of washi and knowledge of its properties, will give added depth and authenticity to the course.

 Using fluid acrylics as the medium students will see how the colours react to a wide variety of Japanese papers in terms of its hue, tone, saturation, variation and contrast.